VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 The team had the following goals for their acceptance testing approach:

-* The acceptance tests should be clearly and unambiguously expressed in a format that the domain expert could understand.
+* That the acceptance tests should be expressed clearly and unambiguously in a format that the domain expert could understand.
-* It should be possible to execute the acceptance tests automatically.
+* That it should be possible to execute the acceptance tests automatically.

 To achieve these goals the team used [SpecFlow][specflow].